-Additional information can be obtained by contacting the Primary Designated School Official (PDSO) for the Seattle campus: Ursula Frank at ursula.frank@aie.edu.
+Additional information can be obtained by contacting the Primary Designated School Official (PDSO) for the Seattle campus: Vicki Templet at vicki.templet@aie.edu.

+28.1.
 Basic International Student Requirements

 Students will require an M-1 visa issued by the US Department of State.
 The AIE PDSO will assist with this, the required I-20 form, and all other international paperwork.
 An F-1 student visa is not allowed for AIE.